Skip to main content

 ParameterDescription

-<HTMLLayerElement> elementA <layer-> element.
+<HTMLLayerElement> elementA <map-layer> element.

 <Object> optionsYou supply parameters via an options object with predefined option names.